whayter/rainfall/level2/walkthrough.md

 !!!
 PRÉCISER CE POINT !!!

-The address space layout randomization (ASLR) is off, meaning the memory addresses associated with running processes are predictable.
+The address space layout randomization (ASLR) is off, meaning the memory addresses associated with running processes are predictable:
 ```
 level2@RainFall:~$ cat /proc/sys/kernel/randomize_va_space
 0
 ```
-With ltrace, we get the address of our input registered on the heap (0x0804a008):
+So, we get the address of our input registered on the heap (0x0804a008) using ltrace:
 ```
 level2@RainFall:~$ ltrace ./level2
 __libc_start_main(0x804853f, 1, 0xbffff7d4, 0x8048550, 0x80485c0 <unfinished ...>